About the Partnership

 Through workshops and discussions, we identify areas which play, or could play, a really important role in providing all the things we gain from the environment – ‘ecosystem services’.

-As a team of partners, led by the steering group, we then decide on targets, projects and initiatives which will protect and improve the health of the rivers and make sure we continue to benefit from all the amazing things the environment provides.
+As a team of partners, led by the steering group, we facilitate communication between everyone working within the catchment landscape.
+By creating an oversight of all the projects, strategies and targets within the catchment the partnership can help to develop projects and initiatives which will protect and improve the health of the rivers, allowing us to receive all the amazing benefits the environment provides.

 We’re always looking to hear from more of our stakeholders, so if you live or work in the Tamar Catchment and would like to get involved with the Partnership, get in touch!